- Standard Limit / Maximum Amount: One and one-half months’ rent (read more)

 Returning Security Deposits in Michigan

 Time Frame: The landlord has 30 days after the tenant moves out to return the security deposit.
 If there are deductions to the security deposit, the landlord must provide the tenant with a notice of damages containing an itemized list of the deductions and the actual or estimated costs of the same.
-The notice of damage must also contain the following text in at 12 point boldface font that is also at least 4 points bigger than the rest of the text on the notice:
+The itemized list shall include a check or money order for the remaining funds of the security deposit.
+The notice of damage must also contain the following text in at 12-point, boldface font that is also at least four points larger than the rest of the text on the notice:

 “You must respond to this notice by mail within 7 days after receipt of the same, otherwise you will forfeit the amount claimed for damages.”

-Failure of the tenant to dispute the charges in the Notice: The tenant has 7 days from receiving the Notice of Damages to dispute the charges contained therein.
+Failure of the Tenant to Dispute the Charges in the Notice: The tenant has seven days from receiving the notice of damages to dispute the charges contained therein.
 If the tenant fails to do so, the tenant will be considered to have agreed to them.
+The tenant shall notify the landlord in writing of the tenant’s forwarding address within four days after the end of tenancy, failure to provide the landlord with a forwarding address shall relieve the landlord of delivering the notice of damages.

 Proceedings for Damages and Retention of Security Deposit